Faithvonic

-Faith Terryson, known professionally as Faithvonic, is a Liberian singer and songwriter from Grand Bassa County.
+Faith Terryson, who is known professionally as Faithvonic, is a Liberian singer and songwriter from Grand Bassa County.
 She is also a fashion designer, graphic designer, content creator, and video director.
-Faithvonic derived her stage name from her first name and mother's name, and started writing and recording music in 2012.
+Faithvonic started writing and recording music in 2012, and derived her stage name from her first name and mother's name.
 She signed a record deal with Kimmie Weeks' KLW Entertainment in 2014, but left the label in 2016 after her contract expired.
-On February 14, 2021, she released her debut extended play, titled Rich with You, to coincide with Valentine's Day.
-She has released music to raise awareness about Ebola and COVID-19, and has partnered with ActionAid Liberia on several humanitarian projects.
+On February 14, 2021, she released her debut extended play, Rich with You, to coincide with Valentine's Day.
+Faithvonic has released music to raise awareness about Ebola and COVID-19, and partnered with ActionAid Liberia on several humanitarian projects.

-Faithvonic's music is a mixture of Afropop and hipco.
+Her music is a mixture of Afropop and hipco.

 Life and career

-1995–2008: Early life and education
+Early life and education

 Faithvonic is a member of the Bassa tribe.
 She has four siblings and was raised by a single mother; her father died when she was two years old.
 She was physically and mentally abused by her stepfather while growing up.
-She started singing at the age of 10, and used music as a coping mechanism to deal with her childhood trauma.
+Faithvonic started singing at the age of 10 and used music as a coping mechanism to deal with her childhood trauma.
 In 2008, she moved to the Philippines to study at Southville International School and Colleges.
 She also studied information technology and graphic design at Starz College of Science and Technology in Liberia.